Changissnz/nu_merchant_principal/README.md

 of values, intangible and imperceivable to external sources of sense.
 Unlike lust or gluttony, for instance, pride does not abide by such direct cause-and-effect patterns.
-There is hubris, the extreme variant of pride, that is recognized after events that fall under categories of grievous mistake.
+There is hubris, the extreme variant of pride, that is more recognized after events that fall under categories of grievous mistake.
 For behavior to be recognized as prideful, there is the need to rationalize a metaphysical backtracing path from the behavior to the intangible and imperceivable pride.
 "Pride" is but a subjective term in many analyses.
 The term can also be a derogatory label, usually given by an adversary of some sorts, for the agent of some behavior.
-The coupling of "pride" with "perception is to use conceptualizations of "pride" that is relatively simple in quantification and visualization, rather than by selecting phenomena believed by some to be representative of "pride".
+The coupling of "pride" with "perception" uses its conceptualizations that is relatively simple in quantification and visualization, rather than by selecting phenomena believed by some to be representative of "pride".